plazajan/Kepler-World/README.md

 Kepler's World

+See abstract.pdf and coursePlanning.txt for info on using these course materials in the classroom.

-A simple simulation (in Python) of movements of celestial bodies around the Sun for the purpose of studying Kepler's laws and how they emerge from Newton's law of gravity.
+A simple simulation (in Python) of movements of celestial bodies around the Sun - a computaitonal experiment for the purpose of studying Kepler's laws and how they emerge from Newton's law of gravity.
 Designed for high school students or lower level undergraduate students.

 Movements of the eight planets are simulated, as well as movements of